To Tell the Truth

 To Tell The Truth has proven to be the most durable of the Goodson-Todman panel shows.
 From its original network run in the mid-fifties to the two-season remake that debuted in 2000 to the current incarnation on ABC, there have been six distinct versions and about twenty different people have filled the host's chair (probably more than for any other game show).
 Kitty Carlisle made a single appearance on the 2000 version, which marked her sixth decade of panel appearances on the show.

 It's believed that the entire 1969-78 series still exists.
 It has aired on Game Show Network and Buzzr.
-A selection of episodes is available for viewing at the Paley Center.
+A selection of episodes is available for viewing at the Paley Center, including episodes that haven't been rerun.

 Marshall Aker's To Tell The Truth on the Web - History and info about the show, plus episode guides for a handful of seasons